Jaurasma/Code_Quality_Analyzer/README.md

 ## Introduction

 **Code Quality Analyzer** is a Next.js application designed to evaluate the quality of code snippets from GitHub repositories.
 By leveraging GitHub's API to fetch specific files and OpenAI's powerful language models, this tool provides users with a comprehensive analysis, including a quality score and detailed reasoning.
 This helps developers maintain high coding standards and identify areas for improvement within their codebases.
+Feel free to go test the product at [Code Quality Analyzer](https://code-quality-analyzer.vercel.app/)

 ## Features